upbeatboom321/Electric-Toothbrush-Converter/README.md

 Commercial electric toothbrushes are often expensive and proprietary.
 This project investigates whether a removable insert style handle can convert a standard manual toothbrush into a high frequency vibrating toothbrush using a compact DC motor system.

-The challenge is efficiently transmitting rotation from the motor to the brush head without excessive damping or energy loss.
+The challenge is efficiently transmitting vibration from the motor to the brush head without excessive damping or energy loss.

 ## Design Requirements

-- Target frequency: [200 to 300 Hz]
-- Target rotational speed: [12000 to 18000 RPM]
+- Target vibration speed: 8000-20000RPM
-- Power source:[ To be determined]
+- Power source: 3xAAA batteries in series
 - Compact handheld form factor
 - Replaceable manual toothbrush compatibility
 - Safe and comfortable vibration amplitude